-If I Want To?
+If I Want To ?
 What Do I Do?
 What's Needed?
 How Do I?
 Connect to a wireless network Identify the wireless network name (SSID) and, if used, the wireless security settings.
-Set up the NETGEAR RangeMaxTM Wireless USB 2.0 Adapter WPN111 with the settings from step 1.
-A wireless network A PC within the operating range of the wireless network.
-For guidelines about the range of wireless networks, see "Observing Location and Range Guidelines" on page 3-2.
-To set up the WPN111, see Chapter 3, "Basic Setup" and follow the instructions provided.
-To learn about wireless networking technology, see "Wireless Networking Overview" on page B-1 for a general introduction.
-Protect my wireless connection from snooping, hacking, or information theft.
-Assure that the wireless network has security features enabled.
-Configure my WPN111 with the security settings of the wireless network.
-Use Windows security features.
-A wireless network with authentication and WEP encryption enabled.
-Wireless networking equipment that supports WEP encryption, such as the WPN111 and all NETGEAR wireless networking products.
-To learn about wireless networking security, see "WEP Authentication" on page B-7.
-To use WEP security features, see "Enabling Wireless Security Features" on page 4-7 and configure your WPN111 accordingly.
+Set up the NETGEAR RangeMaxTM Wireless PCI Adapter WPN311 with the settings from step 1.
+A wireless network A desktop PC within the operating range of the wireless network.
+For guidelines about the range of 802.11b/g wireless networks, please see "Observe Location and Range Guidelines" on page 3-2.
+To set up the WPN311, see Chapter 3, "Basic Setup" and follow the instructions provided.
+To learn about wireless networking technology, see Appendix B, "Wireless Networking Basics" for a general introduction.